 In the resources on the right hand side of this page you will see two demonstrations of the power of Bandwidth Virtualization.
 "2 Terabits in 12 Minutes" video shows how long haul capacity can be brought into service quickly, and the "100G in 100 Seconds" video shows how service can be turned up in seconds, anywhere in the network.

-In a conventional optical network capacity is added using analog optical transponders, or muxponders for sub-wavelength services.
+In a conventional DWDM network capacity is added using analog optical transponders, or muxponders for sub-wavelength services.
 The lead times on these components can be surprisingly long - usually measured in weeks or even months.
 But even if these components were held in stock by the service provider, the design of the optical path from ingress to egress is time consuming and requires very detailed understanding of the physics of the optical domain.

 The result for the service provider is that services are tightly coupled to the underlying wavelength in the optical network.
-For example a given Gigabit Ethernet or 2.5Gbit/s service is "locked inside" the 10Gbit/s wavelength that carries it.
-A 40Gbit/s service is "locked" to the wavelength path that has been fitted with the appropriate regeneration or PMD compensation to ensure that the service runs reliably.
+For example a given Gigabit Ethernet or 2.5 Gb/s service is "locked inside" the 10 Gb/s wavelength that carries it.
+A 100GbE service is "locked" to the wavelength path that has been equipped with the appropriate regeneration to ensure that the service runs reliably.

 Compared to the simplicity and efficiency of Infinera Bandwidth Virtualization, users of conventional optical networks suffer from higher costs, delayed revenue, and an overall increase in the risk associated with their business.